Williamsem/Bed-and-Staff-Capacities-Planning-Models/README.md

 ### Python Model
 Access the two jupyter notebook and run the code.
 There are two jupyter notebooks:
-  1. `Bed and Staff Planning Model - Deterministic.ipynb` - contains the determinisitic model
+  1. `Bed and Staff Planning Model - Deterministic.ipynb` - contains the determinisitic model.
-  2. `Bed and Staff Planning Model - Stochastic.ipynb` - contains the stochastic model
+  2. `Bed and Staff Planning Model - Stochastic.ipynb` - contains the stochastic model.

 ### Excel Model
 Open and Save the Excel File.
+The deterministic model can be found in the `Deterministic' worksheet, with the stochastic model being found in the `Stochastic' worksheet.
+To run either of the two models:
+  1. Select the Data ribbon on the top of the sheet.
+  2. Select the `Solve' button on the OpenSolver section.
+  3. The model will output the results into the worksheet.